Enumeration of corner polyhedra and 3-connected Schnyder labelings

-A \emph{$(6,4)$-dissection} is a planar map $D$ whose outer face is a simple cycle of length $6$, and whose inner faces have degree $4$.
-Such a map is bipartite, and if rooted (which is assumed here) the vertex-bicoloration (in black and white vertices) is the unique one such that the root-vertex is white.
+A \emph{$(6,4)$-dissection} is a rooted map $D$ whose outer face is a simple cycle of length $6$, and whose inner faces have degree $4$.
+Such a map is bipartite, and the vertex-bicoloration (in black and white vertices) is the unique one such that the root-vertex is white.
 The outer vertices are labeled $R,G,B,R,G,B$ in ccw order around the outer face, starting with the root-vertex.
 An outer vertex is called \emph{isolated} if it has degree $2$ (i.e., is not incident to an inner edge).
-A \emph{Schnyder labeling} of $D$ is a coloration of the inner edges of $D$ in blue, green, red, such that (see Figure~\ref{fig:schnyder_lab}(c)): \begin{itemize} \item[(SL1):] The two outer vertices labeled $R$ (resp. $B, G$) have their incident inner edges red (resp. blue, green). \item[(SL2):] The edges at each inner vertex form, in cw order, 3 non-empty groups: of red, green and blue edges. \end{itemize} \begin{rk} It is known~\cite{felsner2000convex,fusy2008dissections} that a $(6,4)$-dissection admits a Schnyder labeling iff it has no multiple edge and every $4$-cycle delimits a face.
-These dissections are counted in~\cite{mullin1968enumeration,fusy2008dissections,bouttier2014irreducible}. \dotfill \end{rk} \begin{rk} One can classically associate to $D$ a planar (essentially $3$-connected) map $M$, which is obtained from $D$ by adding in each inner face an edge that connects the two opposite white vertices, and then erasing all edges and black vertices of $D$.
-Via this mapping, our definition of Schnyder labelings matches the one of Felsner~\cite{felsner2000convex} (precisely, he considers those corresponding to the case where the $3$ outer white vertices are non-isolated), see~Figure~\ref{fig:felsner_polyhedra}. \dotfill \end{rk}
+A \emph{Schnyder labeling} of $D$ is a coloration of the inner edges of $D$ in blue, green, red, such that (see Figure~\ref{fig:schnyder_lab}(c)): \begin{itemize} \item[(SL1):] The two outer vertices labeled $R$ (resp. $B, G$) have their incident inner edges red (resp. blue, green). \item[(SL2):] The edges at each inner vertex form, in clockwise order, 3 non-empty groups of red, green and blue edges, respectively. \end{itemize} \begin{rk} It is known~\cite{felsner2000convex,fusy2008dissections} that a $(6,4)$-dissection admits a Schnyder labeling iff it has no multiple edge and every $4$-cycle delimits a face.
+These dissections are counted in~\cite{mullin1968enumeration,fusy2008dissections,bouttier2014irreducible}. \dotfill \end{rk} \begin{rk} One can classically associate to $D$ a planar map $M$ with 3 distinguished outer vertices, which is obtained from $D$ by adding in each inner face an edge that connects the two opposite white vertices, and then erasing all edges and black vertices of $D$.
+Via this mapping, our definition of Schnyder labelings matches the one of Felsner~\cite{felsner2000convex}, see~Figure~\ref{fig:felsner_polyhedra}.
+Precisely, he considers those corresponding to the case where the $3$ outer white vertices are non-isolated.
+In our bijection for Schnyder labelings, we will rely on another subfamily, those where the two outer $G$ vertices are non-isolated. \dotfill \end{rk}